-• is made against an older pupil and refers to their behaviour towards a younger pupil or a more vulnerable pupil
+- Is made against an older pupil and refers to their behaviour towards a younger pupil or a more vulnerable pupil; - Is of a serious nature, possibly including a criminal offence;

-- is of a serious nature, possibly including a criminal offence - raises risk factors for other pupils in the school - indicates that other pupils may have been affected by this student - indicates that young people outside the school may be affected by this student

-At Cox Green School we will support the victims of peer on peer abuse and this is clearly set out in the school Anti-bullying policy.

-In addition, any incidences of sexting will be dealt with in accordance with government guidelines.
+- Raises risk factors for other pupils in the school; - Indicates that other pupils may have been affected by this student; - Indicates that young people outside the school may be affected by this student. - 10.7 At Cox Green School we will support the victims of child on child abuse and this is clearly set out in the school Anti-Bullying Policy. - 10.8 In addition, any incidences of sexting will be dealt with in accordance with government guidelines.
 See Appendix 3b.